marxin/texi2rst-generated/sphinx/gccint/source-tree-structure-and-build-system/the-gcc-subdirectory/anatomy-of-a-language-front-end.rst

 :samp:`lang-specs.h`
-  This file provides entries for ``default_compilers`` in :samp:`gcc.c` which override the default of giving an error that a compiler for that language is not installed.
+  This file provides entries for ``default_compilers`` in :samp:`gcc.cc` which override the default of giving an error that a compiler for that language is not installed.

 :samp:`{language}-tree.def`